When We Dead Awaken: Plot summary

 Irena is horrified at being rescued.
 She is convinced that the nun will commit her to an asylum.
 She draws the knife again to kill herself.
 Arnold insists that she should not.
 Irena confesses that she almost killed him earlier, but she stopped because she realized he was already dead.
 She explains that the love that belongs to their earthly life is dead in both of them.
 However, Arnold points out that they are both still free, insisting that "we two dead things live life for once to the full".
 Irena agrees but urges that they must do it above the clouds of the gathering storm.
 They agree to climb the mountain so that they can be married by the sunlight.
 As they happily ascend out of view, Maia's song is heard in the distance.
 Suddenly, an avalanche roars down the mountain.
-Arnold and Irene can be seen carried to their deaths.
+Arnold and Irena can be seen carried to their deaths.
 The nun has followed Irena up the mountain and witnesses the horror with a scream.
 After a moment of silence, she says "Pax vobiscum!"
 (Peace be with you), as Maia's song still lingers in the air.

 Themes and style

 The play is dominated by images of stone and petrification.
 The play charts a progression up into the mountains, and Rubek is a sculptor.
 One of Ibsen's most dreamlike plays, When We Dead Awaken is also one of his most despairing.
-"When we dead awaken," Irene explains, "we find that we have never lived."
+"When we dead awaken," Irena explains, "we find that we have never lived."
 The play is suffused by an intense desire for life, but whether it can be achieved is left problematic, given the play's ironic conclusion (which is, incidentally, reminiscent of the first of Ibsen's two major verse dramas, Brand, and one of his last works in prose, The Master Builder).

 Some authors argue that the dark romance in the play is based on Auguste Rodin's relationship with his student, co-worker, and lover Camille Claudel.